 #> 1 5 3 1.5 0.5

-# should be 'setosa' in the 'predicted' column with huge certainty:
+# should be 'setosa' in the 'predicted' column with high certainty:

 iris_model |> apply_model_to(to_predict)